 Ideas often fail because of their implementation

-The self-proclaimed start-up metropolis Berlin is, I sometimes think, the city of 1.000 ideas, one crazier than the other.
-People who have big plans can be found on every street corner.
-However, it often fails because of the implementation: After hours was talked about an idea and you painted them in the most glowing colors, someone asks the Gretchenfrage: "And what about the financing?"
-Then there is silence, Shrugs - and the good idea often runs in the sand.
+The self-named startup metropolis Berlin is, it seems to me sometimes, the city of 1.000 ideas, one crazier than the other.
+You meet people who have big plans on every street corner.
+However, it often fails because of the implementation: after hours of talking about an idea and having it painted in the most glowing colors, someone asks the crucial question: “What about the financing?”
+Then there is suddenly silence, shrugging shoulders - and the good idea often runs in the sand.

 This does not necessarily apply only to business start-ups.
 But these are a good example of how important structured implementation is when you have a good idea.
 A founder tells how he implemented his initially rather crazy idea step by step - and gives practical tips for a structured approach.